ryanaguilar/aeripy/README.rst

 The following example uses the Aeries demo database URL and API key.
 Both are found in their `documentation <https://support.aeries.com/support/solutions/articles/14000113681-aeries-api-building-a-request>`_.

 To use this module with your own Aeries database, you will need your district's URL and API key.
-See the below `section <urlapi>`_ for details.
+See the `URL and API Key`_ section for details.

 .. code-block:: python3